1. What is a Child Travel Consent Form?

 - Notarized statement or affidavit if one of the legal parents is absent

-3. Why You Should Use a Child Travel Consent Form
+Why Should You Use a Travel Consent Form

 Carrying a Parental Consent form does not guarantee entry or exit from a country.
-Border officials have the absolute right to allow or deny your child and/or the responsible adult into or out of their country.
+Border officials can allow or deny your child and/or the responsible adult into or out of their country.

 CONSEQUENCES SUFFERED BY PARENTS & CHILDREN